epam/edp-admin-console/documentation/add_CD_pipelines.md

     d.
 Type the step name, which will be displayed in Jenkins, for every quality gate type;

     e.
 Select the trigger type that allows promoting images to the next environment.
-Now the default manual is available;
+The available trigger types are _manual_ and _auto_.
+By selecting the _auto_ trigger type, the CD pipeline will be launched automatically.

     _**INFO**: Add an unlimited number of quality gates by clicking a corresponding plus sign icon and remove them as well by clicking the recycle bin icon._